 ‘As long as you want it, everything is possible’ is a myth.

 This is striving for superficial happiness.
 Happiness doesn’t make you successful, and success doesn’t make you happy.
-Happiness can bring success if you know how to, and continue to, balance pleasure, strengths and fulfillment.
+Happiness can bring success if you know how to, and continue to, balance pleasure, strengths and fulfilment.

 You could say: ‘As long as you’re striving for the right thing, it’s possible’.